SimonJinaphant/Neverlost/README.md

 Neverlost
 =========
-A safety tracking app to watch over your dependants while providing them with some privacy.
+A safety tracking app for caretakers to watch over their dependants, while providing the dependants with some form of privacy.

 **Contributors**
 - [Simon Jinaphant](https://github.com/SimonJinaphant)